Ezequiel Duran Preview, Player Props: Rangers vs. Twins

-On Sunday, Ezequiel Duran (.400 on-base percentage in past 10 games, 62 points above season-long percentage) and the Texas Rangers face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
-First pitch is at 2:10 PM ET.
+The Texas Rangers, including Ezequiel Duran (.294 slugging percentage in past 10 games, including no home run), take on starter Joe Ryan and the Minnesota Twins at Globe Life Field, Friday at 8:05 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Twins.
+He had a hitless showing in his previous game (0-for-4) against the Mets.

 Ezequiel Duran Game Info & Props vs. the Twins